About fleece bedding & cage accessories – How it works, how to use it, how to clean it.

 Testing for wicking: Use a little warm water (as pee is warm) – if liquid soaks in quickly, they’re ready for use.
 If the liquid pools on top for more than 1 minute, another wash and dry, or two, is needed.

-Cleaning Soiled Fleece Liners – do this first
+Cleaning Soiled Fleece Liners

 Before you start, remove the bowls, cubbies, animals etc from the cage while you are cleaning it.